A Visit to Isha Foundation, Coimbatore

 Booking

-in case you want to book an accommodation, you can see the status and availability on the Isha Foundation webite.
+in case you want to book accommodation, you can see the status and availability on the Isha Foundation website.

-At times, the status given on the website may not be updated by about a day or so and therefore you should call up Isha Centre at Phone – +91-422 251 5345 and check out the availability.
-Only after your query has been confirmed, you should write a mail to them and you will get an accommodation form which you can fill and send back by email.
-Payment is made later when you arrive.
+At times, the status given on the website does not have a update therefore you should call up Isha Centre at Phone – +91-422 251 5345 and check out the availability.
+Only after confirmation of your query, you should write a mail to them and you will get an accommodation form which you can fill out and send back by email.
+Payment is on arrival at the reception.

-The accommodation is AC and Non AC and is highly subsidised and the meals (twice a day) are included.
-The rates are given at the website mentioned above.
+The accommodation is AC and Non AC.
+It is highly affordable and includes meals (twice a day).
+The rates are as per the website mentioned above.

-Note : The priority for accommodation is giving first to those who are attending some special program and only after what is left over it is allotted to the regular visitors for a duration not exceeding 5 days.
+The priority for accommodation is to those attending some special program.
+Allotment to others is for a duration not exceeding 5 days.
 This is a reason you will find almost no vacancy when you check availability online.

 Planning a visit/stay